canegru/twilio-terraform-example/README.md

 #### 3 ) Delete Resources (Destroy Resources)

-If you would like to remove the resource `twilio_messaging_services_phone_numbers_v1.attach_number` (phone number) from the messaging service.
+If you would like to remove the phone number from the messaging service, comment out the `twilio_messaging_services_phone_numbers_v1.attach_number` resource.
 The Terraform provider will then detach the phone number when executing the script again.

 ```js